Blog – Posted on Friday, Dec 21

 While her previous novels were all written from a third person point of view, Christie uses this story to experiment with changes in perspective, switching between first and third person POV.

 Fun fact: The A.B.C.
 Murders offers us one of the earliest examples of a “serial killer” in literature.
 In fact, before this book, the term “serial killer” didn’t even exist!
 You can thank Agatha Christie for that one.

 Roger Ackroyd is a a wealthy widower whose fiancée has recently committed suicide after being blackmailed.
 Then, after receiving a mysterious letter revealing the blackmailer, Ackroyd too is murdered in his locked study.

 Sixteen years after being convicted for the murder of her husband, Caroline Crale writes a letter to her daughter, Carla, pleading her innocence.
 After her mother’s death, Carla reaches out to none other than Hercule Poirot — in a desperate attempt to discover what really happened the day her father was killed.

-Unlike other mysteries where Poirot has access to the body, the scene of the crime, and fresh witness testimonies, he must now solve the case based on what he can learn from the five witnesses (the “five little pigs”) at the Crales’ house on the day of the murder.
+Unlike other mysteries where Poirot has access to the body, the scene of the crime, and fresh witness testimonies, he must now solve the case based on what he can learn from the five witnesses (the titular Five Little Pigs) at the Crales’ house on the day of the murder.
 Sifting through old memories and piecing together scraps of information, Poirot uncovers decades of old secrets and, as we knew he would, the shocking truth behind the murder.

 Aristide, the wealthy patriarch of the Leonides family, has been found poisoned with his own eye medicine.
 And with three generations of his family living in his sprawling mansion, there’s a multitude of suspects with ample motives and opportunities to commit the crime.

 Meanwhile, Charles Hayward is a criminologist recently returned from Cairo at the end of the second World War — and his fiancée is Aristide’s granddaughter.
 Invested in the case through his connection to the family, he sets off to find the true culprit.